 Air pollution and greenhouse gas emissions drastically decreased while the world was quarantined at home, but COVID-19 led to a massive spike in consumption of single-use plastic.
 And when travel did pick back up, disposable face masks began polluting national forests, oceans, beaches, and community parks.

 Consumers took note and emerged with strong opinions on how to build back better.
 Many have already begun making meaningful changes to their travel habits to help our planet heal.
-Global research conducted among consumers in 24 countries found that 54% of people place more importance on reducing their carbon footprint than they had pre-pandemic.
+Global research conducted among consumers in 24 countries found that 54 percent of people place more importance on reducing their carbon footprint than they had pre-pandemic.

 For many, that starts with how they experience the planet: the hospitality and travel industry.
 According to Booking.com’s research of more than 20,000 travelers worldwide, 53 percent of people want to travel more sustainably and reduce their waste while traveling.
 It’s not just about protecting themselves, but about protecting the places and destinations they care about most.